 Charge equalization is needed prior to implementing other procedures or the application of power across the interface.

-Shielding (excepted wires and cables)
+Shielding (except wires and cables)

 Overview

 When shielding is used to control EMC with the environment, it can be provided by the basic space vehicle structure designed as a “Faraday cage”, by enclosures of electronics boxes, or by cable or bundle overshields.